Matthew J. Cavanagh

 Prior to attending law school, Matt worked for several years as a mechanical engineer at a large integrated steel mill.
 He also has industrial experience at a General Electric turbine plant and at NASA.
-Matt's real world engineering and manufacturing experiences enable him to better understand his clients' businesses and to further protect their interests.
+Matt's real world engineering and manufacturing experiences enable him to better understand his clients' businesses and to further protect and advance their interests.

 Matt earned a J.D., magna cum laude, Order of the Coif from Case Western Reserve University School of Law in 2005.
 He received a B.S. in mechanical engineering from Boston University in 1998.